OceanOutcomes/ocean-outcomes/news/_posts/2023-8-14-conservation-china-eelgrass-pew-yellow-sea-small-scale-fishing.md

 *We implement our work in China through close partnerships with a leading local NGO named Qingdao Marine Conservation Society (QMCS) — which was established with technical support from O2.
 This update and video from our partners at QMCS highlights the work we are doing on the ground to improve small-scale fisheries and conservation outcomes along the coastline of the Yellow Sea.*

 <a href="https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/Eelgrass+bed+UPDATED.mp4" target="_blank"><img src="https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/eelgrass-video-thumbnail.png" width="900" height="500" border="0" /></a>
-*This short video produced by QMCS highlights the work to preserve eelgreass beds in the Yellow Sea — described in more detail below.*
+*This short video produced by QMCS highlights work to preserve eelgreass beds in the Yellow Sea — described in more detail below.*

 ###Eelgrass beds once flourished in the Yellow Sea